MasashiFukuzawa/claude-code-action/predev-docs/07-phase3-github-actions-design.md

       this.taskManager,
       new TaskAnalyzer(),
       new ContextOptimizer(),
-      modeManager // Note: When testing AutoOrchestrator, modeManager will need to be mocked
+      modeManager, // Note: When testing AutoOrchestrator, modeManager will need to be mocked
       // or a test-specific instance provided to control its behavior and
       // dependencies, especially for methods like getModeBySlug.
     );

     this.isInitialized = true;